rontarrant/gtkDcoding/docs/_posts/2019-06-04-0041-colorchooserdialog.md

 } // class: ColorChooserButton
 ```

 Here—because we’re driving the boat, as it were—we have to declare our own dialog which we didn’t have to do with the `ColorButton`.
 And naturally, we’ve got to hook up a signal too, so that clicking on the button opens the dialog.
-Then there’s the whole modal rigmarole to deal with, so we have to pass a pointer to the parent window along to our dialog object…
+Then there’s the whole modal rigmarole to deal with, so we have to pass a pointer to the parent window along to our dialog object...

 ## And Now, the Dialog